What is an EEG?

 to the hospital for prolonged EEG (24-hour EEG) monitoring.

-may consider doing an ambulatory EEG.
+doing an ambulatory EEG.

 What happens after an EEG?